 The powdered version of the drug can be snorted through the nose or dissolved in water for injection into a vein.
 Cocaine can also be injected just under the skin in a process known as skin popping for a longer-lasting high.
-Cocaine can also be transformed into a crystallized rock form known as crack, which is typically smoked with a pipe.
+The drug can also be transformed into a crystallized rock form known as crack, which is typically smoked with a pipe.
 Cocaine of this kind has a lower purity level and often contains a wide variety of dangerous chemicals.
 Crack cocaine users tend to experience even more intense symptoms of addiction than individuals using other forms of cocaine.

 Signs and Symptoms of Cocaine Addiction and Abuse

-The symptoms of cocaine addiction can vary depending on the method of ingestion and the amount and frequency of use.
+Of course, the symptoms of cocaine addiction can vary depending on the method of ingestion and the amount and frequency of use.

 The most common form of intake is inhalation, which may produce the following symptoms: